Alert Strategies¶

 - Directly select fields on the page and set conditions.

-- Write regular expressions to implement more complex screening logic, meeting the needs of fine-grained configuration.
+- Write regular expressions to implement more complex filtering logic to meet fine-tuning configuration needs.

 Configuration Notes

-Each alert rule can only add one group of filter conditions, and one group of conditions can contain one or more filter rules.
-The system will combine all rules for condition filtering.
+Only one group of filter conditions can be added under each alert rule.
+A group of conditions may contain one or more filter rules, and the system will combine all rules for condition screening.

 Escalation Notifications¶

 If a monitor frequently detects anomalies of the same level within a short period, it may indicate a persistent issue.
-In such cases, other notification targets may be required to resolve these issues, and you can adopt the method of adding escalation notification rules.
-Thus, when anomalies persist, the system will automatically escalate them to critical notifications and send them to designated receivers to ensure timely attention and handling of the problem.
+At this point, other notification targets may be needed to resolve this type of problem, and you can adopt the method of adding escalation notification rules.
+Thus, when anomalies continue to occur, the system will automatically escalate them to critical notifications and send them to designated receivers to ensure that problems are promptly noticed and handled.

 If a notification rule is configured with two escalation notifications:

-- When alerts of the same level continue to occur, the system will check the time intervals to determine whether to send the first escalation notification;
+- When alerts of the same level persist, the system checks the time intervals to determine whether to send the first escalation notification;

-- After sending the first escalation notification, the system will judge whether to send the second escalation notification based on the time interval specified in the second escalation notification configuration.
+- After sending the first escalation notification, the system determines whether to send the second escalation notification based on the time interval configured for the second escalation notification.

 Configuration Notes